anton-okolelov/openapi-gui-editor-plugin/EULA.md

 2.2.
 Restrictions.
 You may not modify, reverse-engineer, decompile, or disassemble the Plugin in whole or in part, or create any derivative works from the Plugin, or sublicense any rights to the Plugin, unless otherwise expressly authorized in writing by the Developer.

 2.3.
 Duration of License.
-The license granted under this Standard EULA can be provided as:
+The license granted under this EULA can be provided as:

 perpetual in case of Free Plugins or Paid Plugins for which You are charged a one-time license fee, and